soerr/Unbeaten-Economy/README.md

 # Unbeaten-Economy
 The **Unbeaten-Economy** is the official economic system for Unbeaten servers.
 This system manages the prices of all in-game items.
+**Selling means the price of the item when you type /Buy (id/name)**

 ## Public Economy Data
 To promote community involvement, we propose making item prices publicly available.
 This allows the community to contribute.